kushalP7/google-map-dynamic-routing/README.md

-# google-map-routing-package
+# google-map-dynamic-routing

-`google-map-routing-package` is a TypeScript-based service that simplifies the routing and transportation logistics for students and drivers using Google Maps.
+`google-map-dynamic-routing` is a TypeScript-based service that simplifies the routing and transportation logistics for students and drivers using Google Maps.
 It dynamically generates routes based on student locations and vehicle capacity, ensuring the most efficient route assignments for drivers.

 ## Installation